nicolabs/nicobot/README.md

 The following options are common to both bots :

 - **--config-file** and **--config-dir** let you change the default configuration directory and file.
 All configuration files will be looked up from this directory ; `--config-file` allows overriding the location of `config.yml`.
-- **--backend** selects the *chatter* system to use : it currently supports "console" and "signal" (see below)
+- **--backend** selects the *chatter* system to use : it currently supports "console", "signal" and "jabber" (see below)
-- **--stealth** will make the bot connect and listen to messages but print any answer instead of sending it ; useful to observe the bot's behavior in a real chatroom...
+- **--stealth** will make the bot connect and listen to messages but print answers to the console instead of sending it ; useful to observe the bot's behavior in a real chatroom...

 ### Config.yml configuration file

 Options can also be taken from a configuration file : by default it reads the `config.yml` file in the current directory but can be changed with the `--config-file` and `--config-dir` options.
 This file is in YAML format with all options at root level.
-Keys have the same name as command line options, with middle dashes `-` replaced with underscores `_` and a `s` appended for lists (options `--ibmcloud-url https://api...` will become `ibmcloud_url: https://api...` and `--keywords-file 1.json --keywords-file 2.json` will become :
+Keys have the same name as command line options, with middle dashes `-` replaced with underscores `_` and a `s` appended for lists (option `--ibmcloud-url https://api...` will become `ibmcloud_url: https://api...` and `--keywords-file 1.json --keywords-file 2.json` will become :
 ```yaml
 keywords_files:
     - 1.json